genomicsclass/leanpub/manuscript/adjusting_with_linear_models.md

 ## Xbatch10    -1.23089977  0.2427379 -5.0709009 5.070727e-05
 ```

 We then fit this new model for each gene.
-For example, we can use `sapply` to recover the estimated coefficient and p-value in the following way:
+For instance, we can use `sapply` to recover the estimated coefficient and p-value in the following way:

 ```r